-The man who stopped overtourism in its tracks
+How one man stopped overtourism in its tracks

 Not only did he document the island's traditional architectural style to persuade locals to preserve it, he collaborated with its tourism authorities to create magical attractions with a unique artistic style inspired by the volcanic scenery.

 A kinetic force of nature, Manrique showed few signs of slowing as he got older, but tragically died aged 73 in a car crash on Lanzarote in 1992.
-But even 26 years after his death his presence can be felt across the island.
+Even 26 years after his death his presence can be felt across the island.

 He bequeathed a passion for culture that in 2017 saw the opening of the Museo Atlántico Lanzarote, an underwater sculpture park beneath the waves that lap the unspoiled sands of Papagayo, on the island's southern tip.